 Faith Formation Committee

 The Christian Faith Formation Committee coordinates, promotes and provides advice, feedback and logistical support to the various religious education and faith based programs for children, youth and adults.
-The Christian Faith Formation Committee reports to the Church committee.
+The Christian Faith Formation Committee reports to the Church Council.

 Parish Life Committee